Onoruuu/Onoruuu.github.io/content/blog/software minimalism.md

 date = "2025-04-07"
 +++

-I’m the queen of broken toys

-The music box that don’t make noise

-The friends I don’t have think it’s weird

-I keep the things that disappear

-I fall in love with broken glass

-And wipe dust off of

-paperbacks

-I’m afraid of letting go

-So I hold on to [Mementos](https://www.youtube.com/watch?v=031vCHY-zLA)

----

 Just recently I moved back from my dorm and into my parents house as the school year has ended, and I realized that I just had so much.... *shit*, laying around everywhere.

 So I decided to get rid of it.
 I decided that I wanted a clear mind.
 It's a new chapter of my life, and I needed a physical space that allows for deep solitude and reflection, not one that stresses me out and makes me run around dealing with things.